orgmycology/astropy-dei/community-recs.md

 These small interventions--offering multiple ways to report violations and making the process transparent--offer immense utility in making people feel that they have agency in the community.
 Likewise, making the _people_ who handle these issues visible to the community can also ease concerns about reporting and otherwise discussing incidents or structures that make them feel uncomfortable.

 Beyond negative incidents that were handled well, interviewees also discussed encouraging experiences they've had in other communities.
 One respondent described bringing a family member--an aspiring OSS contributor from a heavily underrepresented group--along to a Python-oriented conference.
-Perhaps to their surpirse, the welcoming environment led to a strong sense of self-confidence and a host of networking opportunities:
+Perhaps to their surprise, the welcoming environment led to a strong sense of self-confidence and a host of networking opportunities:

 >_Yeah, so I guess like having that explicitly stated, you know, and not just saying a bland general statement about diversity and inclusion, but naming the categories specifically, [and making the physical environment more welcoming], I think that made us all feel a lot more at ease that [family member] was at a good place._

+Beyond these examples, looking to other communities can help to identify problems that are common across all types of OSS projects and adapt the solutions to them.
+OSS leaders know this well, given that they often share frustrations and ideas in informal ways.
+Formalizing this problem-and-idea sharing process could enable more members of the community to engage in developing solutions to some of the more common problems OSS projects face.

 ## 4. Identify and Build on Positive Trends

+Across nearly all of our interviews, participants noted how positively they viewed the trend towards gender balance in the astronomy community, broadly, and the Astropy community, specifically.
+A graduate student astropy user, for example, noted that she has benefitted from observing and participating in a field where women have excelled in teaching, research, and software development:

 >_I will say that my I know that my perspective is biased for a fact, because I have been very lucky to do my undergrad at [university name] where things are pretty balanced.
 A pretty good ratio of gender diversity, both in the cohorts that were there, but also in the faculty.
 And that was something that really, really stood out to me strongly in contrast to the physics department at the same school.Because I remember out of the, I think we had like three classes, three core astronomy classes that were required.
 And I'm pretty sure that at least two of them were were taught by women, and that was nice.
 Because it's like, "Okay you have not only do you have a role model that's ahead, I do have a place in this space to do astronomy."_ -Graduate student astropy user

-Highlighting these positive trends within the Astropy community can serve as a source of pride and motivation for the project to keep those trends in motion.
+Highlighting positive trends like this one within the Astropy community can serve as a source of pride and motivation for the project to keep those trends in motion.
 This effort can be as simple as finding ways to "feature" role models in project communications (e.g., newsletters or forums).

-The community is certainly eager for insight into younger role models' careers, as one participant described their appreciation for "older" stories but also a desire for more relatable trajectories:
+In particular, the community is certainly eager for insight into younger role models' careers, as one participant described their appreciation for "older" stories but also a desire for more relatable trajectories:

 >_I'm not sure about open source in general, but I do feel like I see more men in that direction, and it's usually elder white men who are just kind of there.
 And, "Oh, well, back in my day when we used punch cards."
 As much as I love those stories and they entertain me to no end, you know, it does feel a little less, I guess, less fair._

+Similarly, the community is yearning to diversify the racial and ethnic makeup of both the scientific disciplines and the Astropy project:

 >_I have definitely noticed that there is nowhere near racial parity, for lack of a better word.
 It's very much white-dominated ...
 But I also know this is more, even more broadly a STEM problem too, you know, for a lot of folks with underprivileged backgrounds who just don't have the resources to get into higher education in STEM.
 It just perpetuates, you know, further and further._ -Graduate student astropy user

-- Role models
+Elevating role models from underrepresented backgrounds requires careful attention to detail, though: Projects must not "tokenize" members of their communities and likewise should avoid adding additional service work to their workload without appropriate input and reward.
+Self-nomination is a good way to identify potential role models who would be willing to promote visibility and inclusion.

 ## 5. Give Guidance to Core Developers and Maintainers

+A recurrent theme across any type of social science inquiry into OSS projects is the demeanor of the project's core developers, contributors, and maintainers.
+To be frank, these individuals can get caught in a bind: The time demands of the (often voluntary) work are not always amenable to kind, patient, and thoughtful interaction.
+Furthermore, these groups grow accustomed to interacting with one another in ways that prioritize efficiency and technical development over social dynamics.

+While necessary at times, it is important for core project members to remember that they represent the community in ways that the average user or contributor does not.
+They are continuously interacting with users, contributors, and potential community members at a higher rate than others, and therefore become the "face" of the project for many newcomers.

+From the perspective of interviewees, Astropy does a good job of managing the tone and content of interactions with individuals who may not yet grasp the various norms and approaches to communicating about technical topics:

 >_I think most astropy maintainers are pretty studious to then present a, um, a friendly face, you know, even if something's quite clearly wrong.
 When it's another maintainer, you're like, "Please fix."
 If it's a person contributor, you're more like, "Uh, oh, thank you so much.
 I see that there's an issue here.
 There are some ways to address it.
 Please let me know if you need any help."
 I think the friendly face is important._

+Reiterating the "friendly face" to core project members--whether through formal trainings or small interventions--helps to keep this reality front-and-center as the project grows and evolves.
+Beyond the friendly face, core members should also be persistent about following up with one-or-few-time contributors who they'd like to see continue to engage and contribute.
+As one maintainer noted, it's often as simple as pointing these individuals to similar problems that match their skillset:

 >_I mean, yeah, we don't assign them to anything.
 If they actually had a very tight PR, so it was well-focused on one issue, then that often takes the form of right here: "Thank you so much for contributing.
 There are plenty of other of these types of PRs.
 We have a list of them on our issues page on GitHub, so please take a look."
 That's if their PR was well-crafted from the get-go._ -Astropy maintainer

 ## 6. Make Community Member Roles and Pipelines Explicit

+Interviewees and survey respondents alike mentioned that the process of moving from user to contributor to core project member is not always explicit or easy to map out.
+When a newcomer, especially one from an underrepresented background, is considering joining a community, the lack of clarity on this potential trajectory can be a deterrent.
+In other words, it is easier and more comfortable to learn both technical practices and social norms when one's future role in a commmunity is easy to imagine.

-Making these pipelines explicit could go a long way in diversifying both the Astropy community and the project's leadership.
+Making the various community member pipelines explicit could go a long way in diversifying both the Astropy community and the project's leadership.
+Conversations among leadership and the community about these trajectories may also help to address latent problems in those pipelines.
+In one of our interviews, for example, we asked about the potential trajectories for community members towards leadership positions.
+This conversation generated an insight about the Coordinating Committee's diversity that is certainly worth acknowledging and strategizing:

 >_Yeah, well, the field of astronomy, I guess, itself, it still tends to be skewed pretty heavily towards North America and Europe.
 And yeah, that shows up in the composition of the Astropy Coordination Committee._ -Astropy contributor

+In this case, the interviewee ascribes the lack of CoCo diversity to the lack of diversity in the discipline more broadly.
+The next section, consultant insights, will dive a bit deeper into how Astropy might view itself as a catalyst for change in this domain.
+Regardless, sparking these kinds of conversations about how newcomers, and even experienced community members, perceive their future in the project can surface actionable insights to improve the project's pipeline from role-to-role.

 ## 7. Use "Buzzwords" with Care